-Fetal anomalies
+Fetal anomalies and other fetal compromise

-Several submitted narratives described patients whose pregnancies were complicated by fetal anomalies, most of which were described as being incompatible with neonatal life.
-Termination was not possible in the states where the patients lived because their lives were not threatened (the only allowable exception to the abortion ban).
+Several submitted narratives described patients whose pregnancies were complicated by fetal anomalies or other conditions compromising the fetus, such as severe growth restriction, most of which were described as being incompatible with neonatal life.
+Termination was not possible in the states where the physicians practiced because the pregnant person's life was not threatened (the only allowable exception to the abortion ban).
 Physicians described cases where patients who did not want to continue their pregnancies experienced delays of several weeks as they arranged care in a state where abortion was legal.
+They also faced increased costs.
+One clinician described the burdens faced by a patient pregnant with twins with a genetic anomaly that was incompatible with life, who had to travel four hours from a state with an abortion ban to receive care, "encumbering her with travel issues and financial issues due to insurance constraints for out-of-state care."

-One physician explained how complicated counseling these patients had become:
+Another physician explained how complicated caring for patients pregnant with a fetus with severe anomalies had become: